Richmond Flowers Sr.: Family

 Because of the trouble in Alabama, his son Richmond Flowers Jr. declined an offer from Alabama Crimson Tide football coach Paul W. Bryant to play football at Alabama.
 Flowers Jr. had been an athlete in Alabama but played college football at the University of Tennessee at Knoxville and was instrumental, scoring the game–winning touchdown, in defeating Alabama and Coach Bryant during his senior season.
 At the time, his father watched from the stands in Neyland Stadium in handcuffs.
 Flowers Jr. was also a member of the University of Tennessee track team.
 He was a world-class hurdler and played in the National Football League with the Dallas Cowboys and the New York Giants.

 The third generation Richmond Flowers, III, is a former wide receiver at Duke University, who transferred to the University of Tennessee at Chattanooga.
 He was drafted by the Jacksonville Jaguars but was cut from the team.
 He also tried out with the Toronto Argonauts of the Canadian Football League.
-He now is an assistant coach for the Washington Redskins.
+He now is an assistant coach for the Washington Commanders.